Nuclear weapons aren’t that bad! Right?

 - The Comprehensive Nuclear-Test-Ban Treaty (CTBT): The treaty was adopted in 1996, and bans nuclear weapons testing.
 The U.S. has signed but not ratified the CTBT.

 - The Treaty on Measures for the Further Reduction and Limitation of Strategic Offensive Arms (whew!
 You can just say “New START”) – This treaty between the U.S. and Russia limits the number of deployed strategic nuclear warheads each country can have to 1,550.
-The treaty, a bedrock of U.S.-Russia arms control, expires in 2021.
-The U.S. and Russia can extend it for another five years with a simple signed agreement from the two presidents.
+The treaty, a bedrock of U.S.-Russia arms control, was extended for five years in 2021, and now expires in 2026.

 - The Intermediate-range Nuclear Forces (INF) treaty was a treaty made in the age of shoulder pads and disco balls (1987), but is far less outdated.
 Or so we thought.
 The treaty reduced both Russia and the US’s nuclear arsenal and restricted the number of weapons in Europe.
 Unfortunately, this administration has chosen to pull out of it.